How To Be At Peace With Food In 3 Easy Steps

-Food peace through self-compassion gives you what you desire – freedom and accountability.
+Food peace through self-compassion gives you what you desire – freedom and accountability to be peaceful with food.

-Being committed to changing your relationship with food takes a different kind of focus.
+Committing to changing your relationship with food takes a different focus.
 It’s more connected to what you want while at the same time giving you both grace and limits that are in alignment with your needs.

 - are tired of solutions that have you running in circles.